![]() |

 Book review in Golfika, magazine of the EAGHC, April 2012

-David Hamilton, former captain of the British Golf Collectors Society
+David Hamilton, Past Captain of the British Golf Collectors Society, Great Britain

 The Nijs’ informative book ‘Choule’ (2008) on this